 For those who want the cool retro styling but don’t want to mess around with physical film, the Minox DCC 14.0 is a great standout piece to add to any photography lovers camera collection.

-What is the DCC and who are Minox?
+What is the Minox DCC and Why is it so Famous?

 The original Minox Riga was a true subminiature camera.
 Subminiature meaning pretty much the smallest possible form a camera can be manufactured in yet still function in a reliable and tactile manner.

 There is however another unique camera segment called simply “miniatures” which are slightly larger than subminiatures but not the full size of a “regular” camera.
-Minox’s miniature is called the DCC 14.0 and is built on a 1:3 scale of a normal digital camera.
+Minox’s current (as of 2018) miniature is called the DCC 14.0 and is built on a 1:3 scale of a normal digital camera.

 These features make the DCC 14.0 a fully modern camera in terms of capabilities.
 It also comes equipped with a self timer (up to 10 seconds), a USB-chargeable lithium ion battery, is Windows & Mac compatible, yet still weighs only 113.5 grams.